The Bankrate promise

 Cons: You must qualify for any type of business loan, and requirements vary.
 Most business loans require a high credit score.

 You can set up an online campaign through a site like GoFundMe to raise money from a variety of people.

 Pros: Crowdfunding is low risk, and you can tap into a larger audience via social media.

 Cons: Marketing is imperative; you have to deliver what you’ve promised to backers and there is often a crowdfunding platform fee.

 Individual financial backers who provide private capital for small or large businesses are known as angel investors.

 Pros: The money provided isn’t a loan; angel investors typically have lots of experience in your business of choice (they’re often established entrepreneurs themselves).

-Cons: Any equity you build will partially go to your angel investors; angel investors expect to make money and help make business decisions.
+Cons: Any equity you build will partially go to your angel investors, who expect to make money and help make business decisions.

 Venture capitalists (VCs)